sun770311/bertopic/README.md

 ## two_functions.py
 The first function split_input() takes in 3 files-
-1. haodfcomments.csv with the original input text,
+1. haodfcomments.csv or haodfcomments2.csv with the original input text,
 2. fixes-zh.txt with the list of stopwords to remove,
-3. split_comments.csv as the output csv with split words/phrases (can rename to file of your choice) and pre-processes the input.
+3. split_comments.csv or split_comments2.csv as the output csv with split words/phrases (can rename to file of your choice) and pre-processes the input.
 We strip the stopwords and identify Chinese words and phrases through word segmentation.
 [Jieba](https://pypi.org/project/jieba/), a Python Chinese word segmentation module, is used to facilitate this step.
 The processed comments are written to split_comments.csv to be taken in by the second function.
 <br />